USA

 Illinois – Expanded dependent coverage requirements for fully insured health plans

-Impact date: 1 January 2026 As of 1 January 2026, fully insured health plans in Illinois must extend coverage to eligible dependent parents and stepfathers of insured individuals, provided they reside within the health plan’s service area.
+Impact date: 1 January 2026 Fully insured health plans in Illinois must extend coverage to eligible dependent parents and stepparents of insured individuals, provided they reside within the health plan’s service area.

-A parent or stepparent must be a “qualifying relative” under section 152(d) of the Code (i.e., be a parent/stepparent, have gross income less than the exemption amount ($5,050), receive more than half of the individual’s total financial support).
+A parent or stepparent must be a “qualifying relative” ,i.e., be a parent/stepparent, have gross income less than the exemption amount ($5,050), and receive more than half of the individual’s total financial support.

 This development applies to health insurance policies issued, amended, delivered or renewed in Illinois after 1 January 2026.
 It does not apply to policies issued in other states, even if the employer has employees living or working in Illinois.